-bufpp is a pointer to a buffer containing one or more consecutively encoded Erlang terms.
+bufpp is a pointer to a pointer to a buffer containing one or more consecutively encoded Erlang terms.
 Following a successful call to erl\encode\buf(), bufpp will be updated so that it points to the position for the next encoded term.